 - Budget

-- A. The City shall annually adopt and appropriate budgets for the following funds
+- The City shall annually adopt and appropriate budgets for the following funds Α.

-- 1) General Fund
+- General Fund 1)

-- 2) Parking Fund
+- Parking Fund 2)

-- 3) PC Replacement Fund
+- PC Replacement Fund 3)

-- 4) Solid Waste Fund
+- Solid Waste Fund 4)

 - 5) Sewer Fund

 - 6) Water Fund

 - 7) Equipment Fund

-- B. All appropriated budgets shall be balanced.
+- All appropriated budgets shall be balanced. Β.

-- C. All appropriations for annual operating budgets (exclusive of capital projects) shall lapse at fiscal year-end unless encumbered by a City of Keene purchase order that is recorded in the Finance Department computer system on or before June 30th of any year, or as authorized by the City Manager in writing, on a case-by-case basis.
-Those encumbrances shall be reported to the City Council in an informational memorandum by the first week of August September each year.
+- All appropriations for annual operating budgets (exclusive of capital projects) C. shall lapse at fiscal year-end unless encumbered by a City of Keene purchase order that is recorded in the financial system on or before June 30th of any year, or as authorized by the City Manager in writing, on a caseby-case basis.
+Those encumbrances shall be reported to the City Council in an informational memorandum by the first week of September each year.

-- D. The budget document shall provide multi-year projections of revenues and expenditures/expenses including property taxes and utility (water and sewer) rates
+- The budget document shall provide multi-year projections of revenues and D. expenditures/expenses including property taxes and utility (water and sewer) rates.

-- E. The budget will take into consideration the City's Policies on unassigned Fund Balance at the end of June,
+- The budget will take into consideration the City's Policies on unassigned E. Fund Balance at the end of June.

+- F. The City of Keene will contain its General Fund debt service and current